noahgolmant/pytorch-hessian-eigenthings/README.md

 The `hessian-eigenthings` module provides an efficient (and scalable!) way to compute the eigendecomposition of the Hessian for an arbitrary PyTorch model.
 It uses PyTorch's Hessian-vector product and your choice of (a) the Lanczos method or (b) stochastic power iteration with deflation in order to compute the top eigenvalues and eigenvectors of the Hessian.

+## Why use this?

+The eigenvalues and eigenvectors of the Hessian have been implicated in many generalization properties of neural networks.
+For example, many people hypothesize that "flat minima" with lower eigenvalues generalize better, that the Hessians of large models are very low-rank, and that certain optimization algorithms may lead to flatter or sharper minima.
+However, computing and storing the full Hessian requires memory that is quadratic in the number of parameters, which is infeasible for anything but toy problems.

+Iterative methods like Lanczos and power iteration can be used to find the eigendecomposition of arbitrary linear operators given access to a matrix-vector multiplication function.
+The Hessian-vector product (HVP) is the matrix-vector multiplication between the Hessian and an arbitrary vector *v*.
+It can be computed with linear memory usage by taking the derivative of the inner product between the gradient and *v*.
+So this library combines the Hessian-vector product computation with these iterative methods to compute the eigendecomposition without the quadratic memory bottleneck.

+You can use this library for Hessian-vector product computation, the more general eigendecomposition routines for linear operators, or the conjunction of the two for Hessian spectrum analysis.

 ## Installation

 For now, you have to install from this repo.
 It's a tiny thing so why put it on pypi.